javaducky/demo-k6-operator/README.md

 After signing up, update the project ID and api-key placeholders below then create your Kubernetes secret.

+> :point-right: Take a look at the [k6 docs](https://k6.io/docs/cloud/integrations/token/#organization-api-token) for more information on creating your API key.

 ```shell
 kubectl create secret -n k6-demo generic k6-cloud-secrets \